Mozart Group

-The Mozart Group was a private military company operating in Ukraine during the 2022 Russian invasion of Ukraine.
+The Mozart Group is a defunct private military company that operated in Ukraine during the Russian invasion of Ukraine.
 The Mozart Group was composed of Western volunteers with military experience and provided military training, civilian evacuations and rescue, and humanitarian aid distribution.

 It was co-founded in mid-March 2022 by Andrew Milburn, a retired U.S. Marine colonel Deputy Commander of Special Operations Command Central who also served as the head of Mozart Group, and Andrew Bain, also a former U.S. Marine colonel and a Ukraine-based businessman who became the CFO of the Group.